Xe/site/blog/site-update-axum-2022-03-21.markdown

 When I went out framework shopping, I tried a few things and got reccomendations from a trusted friend before I finally settled on axum as the heart of this website.
-Axum has a few major advantages that bbrought me "in the door":
+Axum has a few major advantages that brought me "in the door":

 - It's maintained by the tokio team
 - It leverages the type system of Rust to make writing handlers easier